firecracker-microvm/firecracker-go-sdk/README.md

 created by any previous plugin.
 Any IP configuration on that `IfName` device will be applied statically to the VM's internal network interface on boot.

-Also note that use of CNI network interfaces will require the SDK to be running with at least `CAP_SYS_ADMIN` and `CAP_NET_ADMIN` Linux capabilities (in order to have the ability to create and configure network namespaces).
+Also note that use of CNI-configured network interfaces will require the SDK to be running with at least `CAP_SYS_ADMIN` and `CAP_NET_ADMIN` Linux capabilities (in order to have the ability to create and configure network namespaces).

 ### Network Setup Limitations
 These limitations are a result of the current implementation and may be lifted in the future:
-* For a given VM, if a CNI network interface is specified or a static interface that includes IP configuration is specified, the VM can only have a single network interface, not multiple.
+* For a given VM, if a CNI-configured network interface is specified or a static interface that includes IP configuration is specified, the VM can only have a single network interface, not multiple.
   * Users can specify multiple static interfaces as long as none of them